JVMartin/angel/readme.md

-# Angel CMS
+# Angel CMS for Laravel 5
 Copyright (c) 2016 Jacob Martin

-Angel is a simple, highly customizable CMS built on top of Laravel.
+Angel is a simple, highly customizable CMS for custom web applications built on top of Laravel using test-driven development and all of the best practices.

 Angel uses:
 * [Laravel 5.2](https://laravel.com/docs/5.2) as its foundation.